 No matter where you live, councils and other authorities make plans and policies all the time.

 Throughout the world over 100 cities and villages have so declared themselves human rights cities.
-From Bandung in Indonesia and Graz in Austria to Richmond, California in the US and Thies in Senegal, have committed to putting the residents’ fundamental freedoms and rights at the heart of everything they do.
+From Bandung in Indonesia and Graz in Austria to Richmond, California in the US and Thies in Senegal, they have committed to putting the residents’ fundamental freedoms and rights at the heart of everything they do.

 A Human Right City is one that seeks to engage with people’s real concerns by using a human rights framework to address local, everyday priorities -such as the right to good quality education, housing, health and standard of living for all its residents, without discrimination.